Hi-de-Hi! sitcom star Ruth Madoc dies aged 79

 Star of the screen and stage Ruth Madoc, best known for appearing in BBC sitcom Hi-de-Hi!, has died at the age of 79 following a fall, her agent has confirmed.

-The actress became a household name playing chief yellowcoat Gladys Pugh in BBC One’s hugely successful TV series about a holiday camp set in the late Fifties.
+The actress became a household name playing chief yellowcoat Gladys Pugh in BBC One’s hugely successful TV series about a holiday camp in the late 1950s.

 Her career also spanned an array of roles in theatre and musicals, from Fiddler On The Roof to Gypsy.

-In a statement given to the PA news agency, Phil Belfield of talent agency Belfield & Ward Ltd said: “It is with much sadness that we have to announce the death of our dear and much-loved client Ruth Madoc.
+In a statement given to the PA news agency, Phil Belfield of talent agency Belfield & Ward, said: “It is with much sadness that we have to announce the death of our dear and much-loved client Ruth Madoc.

 “Ruth passed away on the afternoon of Friday December 9 while in hospital following surgery for a fall she had earlier in the week, which had led her to have to withdraw from panto in Torquay.